What is encrypted?

-Contact information, in particular, contact details can be very sensitive.
-Any details saved inside the advanced contact fields (inside the box with the lock icon) is encrypted such that even ProtonMail cannot access this data and can never share it with any third parties.
+Contact information, in particular, can be very sensitive.
+Any details saved inside the advanced contact fields (within the box with the lock icon) is encrypted such that no one—not even ProtonMail—can access this data, modify it, or share it with any third parties.

 Digital Signatures within contacts

 Starting with Version 3.12 of ProtonMail, all contact data, including the Name and Email Address of the contacts are digitally signed with a special contacts private key linked to your account.
 This allows you to verify that your contacts have not been tampered with or edited by anyone while they were in transit between your device (laptop, mobile, etc.) and ProtonMail’s servers.
 This also applies to ProtonMail itself, meaning that not only can ProtonMail not decrypt the contact information, we also cannot secretly tamper with any of the contacts data.
 Contacts which have been digitally signed and verified are denoted with a check mark.

 Note, older contacts which existed in your ProtonMail account prior to 3.12 may not be digitally signed, and in this case, no check icon will appear.

 If digital signature verification for a portion of contact data fails, the following warning will be displayed around that data:

 This means that this contact data is not correctly signed with your current ProtonMail contacts private key.
 This is most often caused by a password reset, because the key that you previously signed your contacts with can no longer be decrypted, and has therefore been replaced by a new ProtonMail contacts private key.
 If you have not reset your password since adding this contact, a failure of signature verification may mean this contact data has been tampered with.

 You can learn more about how digital signatures work here.